MerveKarali/personal-website/content/authors/admin/_index.md

 In my professional journey, I've seamlessly navigated the realms of enterprise ML/AI and data engineering.
 As an AI Researcher, my contributions to projects like FunKI and 6G-SKY include exploring advanced image processing techniques, such as image super-resolution, restoration, and Trustworthy AI, with a particular emphasis on Explainable AI in computer vision.
 Bridging the research-production gap, I've actively engaged in projects automating ultrasonic testing analysis using CNNs and Transformers.

 With eight years of experience as a Data Engineer, I've spearheaded initiatives in Data Warehouse, ETL, and Big Data across diverse sectors, including banking, telecommunication, e-commerce, and healthcare.
 My skill set encompasses proficiency in Python, SQL, Google Cloud Platform, and AWS.

-Beyond the tech realm, I find joy in reading, cooking, hitting the gym, and more.
 {style="text-align: justify;"}